 Is The DJI Mavic Mini FlyCam Easy To Fly?

 Yes.
-The Mavic Mini is so very easy to fly with no real experience required.
+DJI have designed the Mavic Mini for both beginners and professional pilots.
+It is so very easy to fly with no real experience required.
 However, it is advisable to use the flight simulator and use the beginner mode, which can be accessed through the DJI Fly app.

-It is also recommended to read the Mavic Mini manuals and become very familiar with the Mavic Mini quadcopter, remote controller and DJI Fly app before you start to fly.
+It is also recommended to read the user manual and become very familiar with the quadcopter, remote controller and DJI Fly app before you start to fly.

-NOTE: For you first few flights, it is also a good idea to fly the Mavic Mini is an open clear space.
+NOTE: For you first few flights, it is also a good idea to fly in an open clear space.
 This will allow you to learn to fly at ease.

-This next video is a nice introduction and shows you around the Mavic Mini including getting it ready for your first flight.
+This next video is a nice introduction and shows you around the cool mini quadcopter including getting it ready for your first flight.

 Is It Easy To Update The Mavic Mini Firmware?

 Yes.
 Like all the best drones, there are firmware updates released to add new features to your Mavic Mini or even to fix small bugs or issues.
-DJI have released 2 firmware updates at the time of writing for the Mavic Mini.
+DJI have released 4 firmware updates at the time of writing.

 What Can The Mavic Mini Be Used For?

-The Mavic Mini is a highly advanced mini quadcopter.
+The miniature quadcopter a highly advanced mini quadcopter.
 It’s easy to carry around.
 It has exceptional flight and camera stabilization.
 The video and photo shots are really superb for such a small drone.